-- IPR.VC is generating returns for its investors through investing in European filmed entertainment – TV, film and interactive content – a sector with little exposure by VC funds due to its specialized nature.
+- IPR.VC is generating returns for its investors through investing in filmed entertainment – TV, film and interactive content – a sector with little exposure by VC funds due to its specialized nature.

-- Media and entertainment industryis not correlatedto typical macro-economic drivers or to stock exchange fluctuations.
+- Media and entertainment industry is not correlated to typical macro-economic drivers or to stock exchange fluctuations.

-While venture funds have been actively investing in media technologies, leading often to rising valuations, media content has not yet attracted VC investments in a large scale.
-Media content is the growth business that IPR.VC is focusing on and it is this focus that brings IPR.VC funds proprietary deal flow, which technology funds do not cover.
+- Media content is the growth business that IPR.VC is focusing on and it is this focus that brings IPR.VC funds proprietary deal flow, which technology funds do not cover.

 The media content industry is booming due to the emergence of Internet distribution and changing consumer habits.
 The changes open up new opportunities in monetising media content assets, especially in filmed entertainment – movies and TV.
 In filmed entertainment, high-quality dramatic content that appeals to large fan bases is key for profitable business.
 Globally, filmed entertainment is a $500bn bullish market that is further strengthened by new players such as Netflix, Amazon, Disney+ and Apple, which are competing to add the attractive premier products to their services.